The role of strangeness in chiral and $U(1)_A$ restoration: Introduction

 The main observables commonly employed to study chiral symmetry restoration, both in the lattice and in phenomenological analyses, are the light-quark condensate $\condl$ and the scalar susceptibility $\chi_S$, being the chiral transition signaled by both the inflection point of $\condl$ and the peak of $\chi_S$.
-Nevertheless, since the axial anomaly is consequence of a short-distance quantum effect, restored only asymptotically~\cite{Gross:1980br}, there is no corresponding order parameter to study $U_A(1)$ restoration.
+Nevertheless, since the axial anomaly is consequence of a short-distance quantum effect, restored only asymptotically~\cite{Gross:1980br}, there is no corresponding order parameter to study $U(1)_A$ restoration.

-The manifestation and restoration of global symmetries such as the chiral $SU(2)_V\times SU(2)_A$ and the $U(1)_A$ ones can be studied through the particle spectrum.
+The manifestation and restoration of global symmetries such as the chiral $SU(2)_L\times SU(2)_R\approx O(4)$ and the $U(1)_A$ ones can also be studied by analyzing their effect on the temperature-dependent properties of the particle spectrum.
 For instance, states of opposite parity related under axial $SU(2)_A$ rotations---the so-called chiral partners---are expected to degenerate at the chiral transition.
 Correlation functions of chiral partners and properties derived from them (like susceptibilities and screening masses) should also degenerate as the transition is reached.
-In the same way, an effective $U_A(1)$ restoration should be indicated by the degeneracy of correlation functions belonging to a $U(2)\times U(2)$ universality class.
+In the same way, an effective $U(1)_A$ restoration should be indicated by the degeneracy of correlation functions belonging to a $U(2)\times U(2)$ universality class.

-So far, available lattice studies looking for the interplay of chiral and $U_A(1)$ restoration concern the isoscalar and isovector channels.
+So far, available lattice studies looking for the interplay of chiral and $U(1)_A$ restoration concern the isoscalar and isovector channels.
 Namely, defining the lightest scalar and pseudoscalar operators in the isospin $I=0,1$ sector as